Working safely in hot conditions

 Preventing heat illness

-• Replace lost fluids (drink more water).
-Drinks of approximately 250ml every 15 to 20 minutes should be encouraged during hot work conditions.
-The Western Australian Occupational Safety and Health Regulations 1996 require that a supply of clean, cool drinking water is provided and is readily accessible to workers.
+• replace lost fluids - encourage drinking 250 ml of water every 15 to 20 minutes during hot work conditions.
+Regulation r.
+41A of the Work Health and Safety (General) Regulations 2022 requires that a supply of clean, cool drinking water is provided and readily accessible to workers.
 Workers should be encouraged to start their shift fully hydrated.
-Keeping well hydrated is a critical factor in avoiding heat illness.
-Information on keeping well hydrated should be provided as part of workplace inductions;
+Keeping well hydrated is a critical factor in avoiding heat illness which should be reiterated to your workers during workplace inductions.

-• Minimise caffeine, carbonated drinks, alcohol and tobacco use;
+• limit caffeine, carbonated drinks, alcohol and tobacco use

-• Do not take salt tablets unless your doctor has specifically advised you to do so;
+• do not take salt tablets unless specifically advised by your doctor

-• Inform your employer if you have an underlying health condition that may increase your risk of heat illness;
+• inform your PCBU if you have an underlying health condition that may increase your risk of heat illness

-• Maintain a healthy lifestyle (healthy diet and regular exercise);
+• maintain a healthy diet with regular exercise

-• Wear cool clothing, a wide brimmed hat and use sunscreen; and
+• wear cool clothing, a wide brimmed hat and use sunscreen

-• Take a break and tell your boss if feeling tired, dizzy or weak or you're having trouble concentrating.
+• take a break and tell your manager if you are feeling tired, dizzy or weak or having trouble concentrating.

 Although water is generally adequate for fluid replacement, low joule cordials and electrolyte replacement solutions may be provided to encourage fluid intake.
 High sugar cordials and sports drinks are not recommended.